 5 Reasons Why Your Cat Is Eating Cardboard

 Once your cat starts eating random items like cardboard or paper, you’ll begin to suspect there’s something wrong.
-And, in order to solve this problem, you’ll need to identify the cause first.
+And, to solve this problem, you’ll need to identify the cause first.

 Therefore, it’s time that you take a look at the following scenarios to see where your cat fits in.
 Sure, there aren’t any scientific studies that prove anything yet, but some theories might explain this behavior.